2023 road infrastructure improvement program

 Note: Full road closures not expected, however some lane closures may occur.

-• High Rock Drive (entire road)
+• High Rock Drive (entire road) - postponed from 2023

-• South Lake Bernard Road (Muskoka Rd to High Rock Dr)
+• South Lake Bernard Road (Muskoka Rd to High Rock Dr) - postponed from 2023

-• Muskoka Road (McLaren Ln to Robins Rd)
+• Muskoka Road (McLaren Ln to Robins Rd) - postponed from 2023

 Road Closures